KostasValeckas/PyLongslit/_sources/objtrace.rst.txt

     :align: center

-If the object model does not fit the object well, revise the whole process, and take extra good look at the earlier QA plots.
+If the object model does not fit the object well, revise the whole process, and take an extra good look at the earlier QA plots.

 The trace is saved in the output directory defined in the configuration file, and the filename is either ``obj_science_FILENAME.dat`` or ``obj_standard_FILENAME.dat``.